kinode-dao/kinode-book/src/getting_started/login.md

   <home>  Path to home directory

 Options:
+  -p, --port <PORT>
+          Port to bind [default: first unbound at or above 8080] --ws-port <PORT>
+          Kinode internal WebSockets protocol port [default: first unbound at or above 9000] --tcp-port <PORT>
+          Kinode internal TCP protocol port [default: first unbound at or above 10000] -v, --verbosity <VERBOSITY>
+          Verbosity level: higher is more verbose [default: 0] -l, --logging-off
+          Run in non-logging mode (toggled at runtime by CTRL+L): do not write all terminal output to file in .terminal_logs directory
+      --reveal-ip
-      --port <PORT>            Port to bind [default: first unbound at or above 8080] --ws-port <PORT>         Kinode internal WebSockets protocol port [default: first unbound at or above 9000] --tcp-port <PORT>        Kinode internal TCP protocol port [default: first unbound at or above 10000] --verbosity <VERBOSITY>  Verbosity level: higher is more verbose [default: 0] --reveal-ip              If set to false, as an indirect node, always use routers to connect to other nodes.
+          If set to false, as an indirect node, always use routers to connect to other nodes.
+  -d, --detached
-      --detached               Run in detached mode (don't accept input) --rpc <RPC>              Add a WebSockets RPC URL at boot --password <PASSWORD>    Node password (in double quotes) -h, --help                   Print help
+          Run in detached mode (don't accept input) --rpc <RPC>
+          Add a WebSockets RPC URL at boot
+      --password <PASSWORD>
+          Node password (in double quotes)
+      --max-log-size <MAX_LOG_SIZE_BYTES>
+          Max size of all logs in bytes; setting to 0 -> no size limit (default 16MB) --number-log-files <NUMBER_LOG_FILES>
+          Number of logs to rotate (default 4) --max-peers <MAX_PEERS>
+          Maximum number of peers to hold active connections with (default 32) --max-passthroughs <MAX_PASSTHROUGHS>
+          Maximum number of passthroughs serve as a router (default 0) --soft-ulimit <SOFT_ULIMIT>
+          Enforce a static maximum number of file descriptors (default fetched from system) -h, --help
+          Print help
+  -V, --version
-  -V, --version                Print version
+          Print version
 ```

 A home directory must be supplied — where the node will store its files.